14th Street–Union Square station: BMT Canarsie Line platform

 The Union Square station (announced as 14th Street–Union Square on rolling stock) on the BMT Canarsie Line has two tracks and one island platform.
-The L train stops here at all times.
-The station is between to the west and to the east.
+The station is served by the L train at all times and is between to the west and to the east.
 Various stairs and an elevator go up from the platform to the mezzanine.
 A stair also leads directly to either of the Broadway Line platforms.
 An escalator leads directly from the Canarsie Line platform to the IRT mezzanine.

 The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
 The bottom of this trough has a concrete foundation no less than 4 in thick.
 The platform consists of 3 in concrete slabs, beneath which are drainage basins.
 The platform contains I-beam columns spaced every 15 ft; these columns are placed between 28 and 42 in from the platform edge.
 The trackside walls also contain exposed I-beam columns, dividing the trackside walls into 5-foot-wide panels.

 The panels on the trackside walls consist of white square ceramic tiles.
 A band of narrow green tiles runs along the left, right, and top edges of each white-tiled panel.
 A frieze with multicolored geometric patterns runs atop the trackside walls, with a hexagonal mosaic tile with the letter "U" placed inside the frieze at intervals of three panels.